EzzatBoukhary/animal-tracker/README.md

 - **User Authentication:** Secure login, registration, and email verification, with password recovery functionality.
 - **Wildlife Reporting:** Upload images, provide descriptions, and tag locations of animal sightings on campus.
 - **Interactive Maps:** Visualize sightings on an interactive map using **Leaflet** (web) and Flutter’s native map libraries (mobile).
-- **Filtering and Search:** Filter sightings by animal type or search for sightings based on keywords.
+- **Filtering:** Filter sightings by animal type to view all sightings of that animal.
 - **Mobile App Integration:** Flutter-based mobile app for Android and iOS.
 - **Responsive Design:** Modern, accessible UI built with **React** and **Chakra UI**.